confluentinc/examples/kinesis-cloud/README.md

 ![image](images/flow.png)

-7. Stop the demo and clean up:
+7. Stop the demo and clean up all the resources, delete Kafka topics, delete the fully-managed connectors, delete the data in the cloud storage:

 ```bash
 $ ./stop.sh